Skip to content

 Find more information on workspaces in the compendium.

-Transferring Data Within the ZIH HPC System
+Transferring Data Within ZIH HPC Systems

 The approach depends on the data volume: up to 100 MB or above.